jasonluther/removable-fence/README.md

 ![Removable panel](img/middle-open.jpg)

 The project is pretty much the same as building a fixed fence.
-The secret is to use [fence brackets](https://amzn.to/2CJhUR0) and leave out some of the screws.
+The secret is to hang each section on pairs of [fence brackets](https://www.truevalue.com/fence-bracket-z-max-for-conencting-rails-with-posts-2-x-4-in) mounted vertically.

 ### Be safe